benjaminwolkchen/blog/content/post/nextdns/index.md

 ## Privacy
 For such a service, privacy is important.
-I've read their [privacy policy](https://nextdns.io/privacy) - yep.
-It's a breath of fresh air in the desert of 300 pages ong legalease privacy policies of other big services.
+I've read their [privacy policy](https://nextdns.io/privacy) - yep, I actually did.
+It's a breath of fresh air in the desert of 300 pages long legalease privacy policies of other big services.

 It's short and to the point.
 I'm happy with it.